 How leaders can identify and prevent quiet quitting in 2023

 Whether you have just entered a leadership role or are a seasoned pro, the last few years presented challenges for which no business courses or organizational manual prepared us.
-Helping navigate a new world of working and managing people is among reasons I became a leadership coach, to help others.
+Helping navigate a new world of working and managing people is why I became a leadership coach.

 Many employees in 2023 will not necessarily leave their jobs.
-Instead, their productivity and engagement will plummet as a result of quiet quitting.
+Instead, their productivity and engagement will plummet due to quiet quitting.

 5 signs your employees are quietly quitting